aq-UI-no/maze_project/README.md

 ## My story

-The Maze game has been done for the final project of the first year at Holberton School.
+The Maze game has been done for the final project of the first sprint.

 As a gamer, and developer, I want my future job to be a Virtual Reality / Augmented Reality game developer, so making a game for my final project was an evidence for me.